Evan Stephens Hall

 Evan Stephens Hall (born May 6, 1989) is an American singer-songwriter and musician.
-Hall is best known as the frontman of indie rock band Pinegrove.
+Hall is best known as the lead singer & guitarist of indie rock band Pinegrove.
 Born in New York City, Hall grew up the son of a musician father, and took instrument lessons locally.
 During his time at Ohio's Kenyon College, Hall co-founded Pinegrove with drummer and childhood friend Zack Levine.

 Pinegrove rose to fame in the mid-2010s with its breakthrough album, Cardinal (2016), which attracted broad critical acclaim.
-The band has released five studio albums so far; its most recent, 11:11, was released in January 2022.
+The band has released five studio albums so far; the most recent being 11:11, which was released in January 2022.

 Early life

-Evan Stephens Hall was born on May 6, 1989 in New York, NY to Tracey Stephens and Doug Hall.
-In June 1992 the family moved to Montclair, New Jersey.
+Evan Stephens Hall was born on May 6, 1989, in New York, New York, to Tracey Stephens and Doug Hall.
+In June 1992, the family moved to Montclair, New Jersey.
 Hall's mother briefly operated a women's shelter and was involved in social work, but now works as an interior designer.
 Hall's father works in commercial music; he is best known for composing the jingle for financial company J.G.
 Wentworth.
 Hall's interests growing up included skateboarding—he aspired to be a professional skateboarder as an adult, but suffered a concussion in his teens that sidelined his interest.
-Hall spent several years camping at Geneva Glen co-educational summer camp located in Indian Hills, Colorado; he was later hired as a counselor in the years before founding Pinegrove.
+Hall spent several years camping at Geneva Glen, a co-educational summer camp located in Indian Hills, Colorado; he was later hired as a counselor in the years before founding Pinegrove.

-Hall grew up friends with Pinegrove drummer Zack Levine, and the two attended the local public schools together through Montclair High School.
+Hall was friends with Pinegrove drummer Zack Levine growing up, and the two attended the local public schools together through Montclair High School.
 Both boys’ fathers are in a cover band together—Julie's Party, a roots rock outfit covering acts like Bonnie Raitt and Little Feat.
 Hall grew up taking lessons at Montclair Music Studio, first learning the drums, then bass, and lastly the guitar.
 He and Levine began playing music together at seven years old, forming their first band, the Pug Fuglies, in the sixth grade.
-The next year, the duo began playing together in Dogwater, a grunge band, which they focused on throughout high school.
-During that time, the duo played many shows at Montclair's Serendipity Cafe, and have expressed the positive impact playing their music in a welcoming and encouraging space has had on them.
+The following year, the duo began playing together in Dogwater, a grunge band, which they focused on throughout high school.
+During that time, the duo played many shows at Montclair's Serendipity Cafe and expressed the positive impact playing their music in a welcoming and encouraging space had on them.

-After graduating high school in 2007, Hall attended Kenyon College in Gambier, Ohio, from which he graduated in 2011, majoring in creative writing with an emphasis in poetry.
+After graduating from high school in 2007, Hall attended Kenyon College in Gambier, Ohio, from which he graduated in 2011, majoring in creative writing with an emphasis in poetry.
 During his tenure there, he also developed a love of semiotics and modernist literature.
 He worked at a recycling plant through college, which became the namesake of the Pinegrove song "Recycling".